Tenacious House operates as a three-stage program.

 At Tenacious House we run a Narrative Therapy Group as part of the therapeutic work.
-Narrative Therapy is a non-judgmental approach to counselling which seeks to be a respectful of individuals and centres them as the experts of their own lives.
+Narrative Therapy is a non-judgmental approach to counselling which seeks to be respectful of individuals and centres them as the experts of their own lives.
 It considers problems as separate from the individual and assumes that people have the necessary skills, competencies, and values that will assist them to reduce the impact of issues in their lives.
 The goal of the group is to identify maladaptive stories that individuals tell themselves and begin to create alternative stories that promote wellbeing.
 With these new stories, individuals are able to create renewed identities and possibilities for improved relationships.

-An evidence-based model for recovery which is a hands on/practical approach to help those who may not engage in more traditional ways of teaching.
+We provide an evidence-based model for recovery which is a hands on/practical approach to help those who may not engage in more traditional ways of teaching.
 These courses include:

 Dialectical Behavioural Therapy (DBT) Skills Group: DBT is a modified version of cognitive-behavioural therapy.
 It is very effective in treating suicidal behavior, self-harm, post-traumatic stress disorder and addiction.
-We offer an 8 week skills group focused on teaching the necessary tools for participants regulate emotions, manage personal relationships and handle distressing situations.
+We offer an 8 week skills group focused on teaching the necessary tools for participants to regulate emotions, manage personal relationships and handle distressing situations.